-- 1. Students who apply for re-admission must meet the program admission requirements. - A student who withdraws by the stated University withdrawal date because of academic reasons will be eligible for readmission. - Once a student is re-admitted, the nursing courses must be completed in sequence.
+- Students who apply for re-admission must meet the program admission requirements. - A student who withdraws from the program one time by the stated University withdrawal date will be eligible for readmission. - Once a student is re-admitted, the nursing courses must be completed in sequence.
 The student must progress to the next level of the program each semester. - 4.
 A student who withdraws from the program a second time, for any reason, will not be re-admitted.